Hypholoma fasciculare: Description

 The hemispherical cap ranges from 2-8 cm in diameter.
 It is smooth and sulphur yellow with an orange-brown centre and whitish margin.
 The crowded gills are initially yellow but darken to a distinctive green colour as the blackish spores develop on the yellow flesh.
 It has a purple-brown spore print.
-The stipe is 3-12 cm tall and 4–10 mm wide, light yellow, orange-brown below, often with an indistinct ring zone coloured dark by the spores.
-The taste is very bitter, though not bitter when cooked, but still poisonous.
+The stipe is 3-12 cm tall and 3–10 mm wide, light yellow, orange-brown below, often with an indistinct ring zone coloured dark by the spores.
+The taste is very bitter.

 Similar species

 The edible Hypholoma capnoides is similar, but lacks the greenish-yellow gills and bitter taste.
 H. sublateritium is similar as well, with a reddish cap.
+Members of Pyrrhulomyces may also appear similar.

+Microscopic characteristics

+The spores are purple-black in colour.
+The spores are 6–8 × 4–4.5 μm in size and are shaped like an egg.

 Distribution and habitat

 Hypholoma fasciculare grows prolifically on the dead wood of both deciduous and coniferous trees.
 It is more commonly found on decaying deciduous wood due to the lower lignin content of this wood relative to coniferous wood.
 Hypholoma fasciculare is widespread and abundant in northern Europe and North America.
 It has been recorded from Iran, and also eastern Anatolia in Turkey.
 It can appear anytime from spring to autumn.